 6. Total Jobs Gender Bias Decoder

-Total Jobs Gender Bias Decoder is a gender writing analysis tool that scans for gender bias.
-It’s easy to use.
-Just copy and paste your text in the box, and it highlights female-coded words in blue and male-coded words in red.
+Total Jobs Gender Bias Decoder helps spot gender bias in your writing.
+It’s so simple to use.
+All you have to do is copy your text, paste it in the box, and see female-coded words in blue and male-coded words in pink/red.

 7. Applied Text Analysis